Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Keep your infant’s nose clear, using a rubber bulb suction device to remove mucus as needed.
-Avoid over-aggressively suctioning as this may cause more swelling and discomfort.
+Keep your infant’s nose clear.
+Use a rubber bulb suction device to remove mucus as needed.
+Don't be aggressive when suctioning.
+This may cause more swelling and discomfort.

 Run a cool-mist humidifier or vaporizer in your child’s room to keep the air moist and nasal passages clear.

 Don't let anyone smoke near your child.

-Treat your child’s fever with acetaminophen (Children’s Tylenol).
-In infants 6 months or older, you may use ibuprofen (Children’s Motrin) instead to help reduce the fever.
-(Never give aspirin to a child under age 18.
-It could cause a rare but serious condition called Reye’s syndrome.)
+Treat your child’s fever with acetaminophen.
+In infants 6 months or older, you may use ibuprofen instead to help reduce the fever.
+Never give aspirin to a child under age 18.
+It could cause a rare but serious condition called Reye syndrome.

 Most children get over colds and flu on their own in time, with rest and care from you.
-If your child shows any of the following signs, he or she may need a health care provider's attention.
-Call the doctor if your child:
+Call your child's healthcare provider if your child:

-Has nausea or vomiting; can’t keep even small amounts of liquid down.
+Has nausea or vomiting, or can’t keep even small amounts of liquid down